Last modified April 9, 2021

 🔵 Using the CO₂ meter

-At this point, the CO₂ meter with Wi-Fi is finished.
-We only have to configure it, place it in the room we want to control and read the CO₂ data from time to time.
+At this point, your CO₂ meter with Wifi is already finished.
+You only have to configure it, place it in the room you want to control and read the CO₂ data from time to time.

 CO₂ meter setup with Wifi

-The meter needs a basic configuration to function, which basically consists of: Setting up the Wi-Fi to connect it to our home network and tell ESP Easy which sensors it has connected (in this case only the MH-Z19B) and what to do with them.
+The meter needs a basic configuration to function, which basically consists of: Setting up the Wifi to connect it to the network of your home, office, school, etc. and tell ESP Easy which sensors you have connected (in this case only the CO2 sensor) and what to do with them.